thatboyPeace/thatboyPeace/README.md

 - 👋 Hi, I’m @thatboyPeace
-- 👀 I’m interested in web Development and Robotics
+- 👀 I’m interested in web Development, App development and Robotics
-- 🌱 I’m currently learning Python, Html, CSS AND Javascript
+- 🌱 I’m currently learning Python, Html, CSS AND Javascript.
 - 📫 How to reach me @thugamarr on Instagram or peace.owoseni@stu.cu.edu.ng by mail

 <!---